iamdtang/ember-share/README.md

 # ember-share

-`ember share` is a command to share your local Ember apps with the world using [ngrok](https://ngrok.com/).
+Share your local Ember apps with the world using [ngrok](https://ngrok.com/).
 No additional software installation is required once the Ember CLI addon is installed.

 ## Installation